alexeyinkin/dart-progress/README.md

 - Reporting the ETA if it's non-linear and the client can't just extrapolate the elapsed time.
 - Reporting intermediate values if you compute some value in iterations.

+### Wrapping a Future without progress

+Sometimes you don't have a progress information but still need to return `ProgressFuture` from your method to maintain a consistent API.

+In this case, use `ProgressFuture.wrapWithoutProgress(future)` constructor.

+### Wrapping a synchronous value

+Use `ProgressFuture.value(value)`.

 ## Printing the progress

 ### Printing dots